aleph2c/miros/doc/patterns.rst

 In chapter 5 of "Practical UML STATECHARTS in C/C++" I was leveled up by Miro Samek.
 He describes 5 statechart patterns and made the bold claim that **statecharts are a pattern of patterns**.
 I completely agree with him.
 So here is my translation of his work into this library.
-I'll start each pattern with quotes from his book, then write about it within the context of this work.
+I'll start each :term:`pattern<Pattern>` with quotes from his book, then write about it within the context of this work.

 .. toctree::